MilkShelf Life, Storage, and Spoilage Guide

 Pantry

-Standard pasteurized fluid milk requires refrigeration.
-Unopened UHT (Ultra-High Temperature) milk can be stored in the pantry until opened, then must be refrigerated.
+Pasteurized fluid milk must be refrigerated.
+Unopened UHT (ultra-high temperature) milk can be stored in the pantry until opened, then refrigerate.

 Refrigerator